jagadish-samarla/AI-ML-prep-kit/README.md

 2. To apply it in the real world.

-This repo gives you complete information for each object of each topic i.e., Learn the topic  --> prepare for interview
+This repo gives you complete information for each object of each topic i.e., Learn the topic and
-                      |
+1. prepare for interview
-                       --> Get the real world examples to apply it.
+2. Get the real world examples to apply it.
 (Hands-on purpose)

-To play with data we need to # get the data first There are plenty of sources available to get the data and several ways to get that data
+To play with data we need to
+# Get the data first
+There are plenty of sources available to get the data and several ways to get that data
 1. Scraping
 2. Mining